-The word is out - travelling from Cairns to Brisbane on a road trip through coastal Queensland is becoming one of the hottest tickets around.
+The word is out - the Pacific Coast Way from Cairns to Brisbane through coastal Queensland is becoming one of the hottest tickets around.

 8 - 12 Days